Spectrum Analysis

 for the overlaid data.

-do 2 green 0 A 'zero' as last number invokes auto scaling for the overlaid
+do 2 green -1 a '-1' as last input invokes auto scaling for the overlaid

 spectrum.

-ov 2 4 5 overlayes on the current display spectra 2 4 and 5.
+ov 2 4 5 overlays on the current display spectra 2 4 and 5.

 Select a display range.